There are plenty of reasons to install your own:

 - Manually operating the temperature and pressure relief valve to ensure it is working properly.

 - Draining and flushing the tank to remove any sediment that has built up.
 Do this once a year, unless your house is supplied by a high-sediment well.

-Write down the purchase date, model, and serial numbers of your hybrid water heater, as well as the date of each filter cleaning.
+Write down the purchase date, model, and serial numbers of your heat pump water heater, as well as the date of each filter cleaning.